Amroha district

-Amroha district is one of the 75 districts of Uttar Pradesh state in northern India.
-Amroha town is the district headquarters.
-According to the Government of India, the district is one of the Minority Concentrated Districts on the basis of the 2001 census data on population, socio-economic indicators and basic amenities indicators.

-The district is bounded on the north by Bijnor District, on the east and southeast by Moradabad District, on the south by Badaun District, and on the west by the River Ganges, across which lie the Bulandshahr, Hapur, and Meerut districts.
-State Highways 72 and 73 penetrate the city and act as major routes.
+Amroha district is one of the 75 districts of the Indian state of Uttar Pradesh.
+Amroha was earlier a part of Moradabad district.
+On 15 April 1997, it was separated from Moradabad and made a new district.
+This district was named Jyotiba Phule Nagar, but in 2012 it was changed to Amroha.

 History

 The Battle of Amroha was fought between the Mongols and Alauddin Khilji on 20 December 1305.
 Alauddin won the battle.
 Later, the territory occupied by the present district was part of the Sambhal sarkar of Delhi subah under the Mughal empire.
 Later it came under the control of Awadh.
 In 1801, the administration of this territory was ceded to the British East India Company by the Nawab of Awadh.
 On 24 April 1997, this district was carved out by separating Amroha, Dhanora and Hasanpur tehsils of the erstwhile Moradabad district.
 In 2012, this district was renamed from Jyotiba Phule Nagar district to Amroha district.